mathesar-foundation/mathesar-wiki/design/specs/foreign-key-constraints.md

 ### Scenario 1: User Adds a Foreign Key Constraint

 A user wants to link records from another table into their current table.
 Both tables belong to the same schema.
-For this purpose, foreign key constraints can be applied to change the relationship between one table and another based on the values of columns belonging to the linked tables.
+For this purpose, foreign key constraints can change the relationship between one table and another based on the values of columns belonging to the linked tables.

 ### Scenario 1a: Automatically adding foreign key constraints from the 'Link Table' dialog